Tofu Tacos

 Tips for cooking tofu

-2. Cut the tofu into fairly small cubes.
-Tofu cooks much better when it is cut into smaller pieces.
-Larger pieces won’t have as pleasing a texture or flavor.
+1. Cut the tofu into fairly small cubes.
+Tofu cooks much better when it is cut into smaller pieces, so don’t be afraid to cut too small!

-3. Don’t skimp on the cooking time.
-To get those crispy edges, allow the tofu to cook for a good 15 minutes for the perfect texture.
+2. Don’t skimp on the cooking time.
+To get those crispy edges, I cook my tofu for a good 15 minutes for the perfect texture.

-4. Use a non-stick pan to cook tofu.
-Tofu does tend to stick when cooking, so use a cast-iron or non-stick skillet.
-Use a couple of tablespoons of oil to prevent sticking.
+3. Use a non-stick pan.
+Tofu does tend to stick when cooking, so I use a cast-iron or non-stick skillet with a couple of tablespoons of oil.

 Frequently asked questions